kubernetes/kops/docs/iam_roles.md

     - arn:aws:iam::123456789000:policy/test-policy
 ```

-External Policy attachments are treated declaritively.
+External Policy attachments are treated declaratively.
 Any policies declared will be attached to the role, any policies not specified will be detached _after_ new policies are attached.
 This does not replace or affect built in kOps policies in any way.

-It's important to note that externalPolicies will only handle the attachment and detachment of policies, not creation, modification, or deletion.
+It's important to note that externalPolicies will only handle the attachment and detachment of policies, not creation, modification, or deletion of them.

 ## Adding Additional Policies

-Sometimes you may need to extend the kOps IAM roles to add additional policies.
+Sometimes you may need to extend the kOps instance IAM roles to add additional policies.
 You can do this
 through the `additionalPolicies` spec field.
 For instance, let's say you want
 to add DynamoDB and Elasticsearch permissions to your nodes.